QuickBooks Blog

 Close your EIN (Employer Identification Number) with the IRS if you don’t plan to reopen or start another business.
 You can do this by sending a letter to the IRS requesting that they close the account, along with your business name, EIN, and reason for closure.

-As part of your final tax steps, corporations should also file IRS Form 966 to officially report the dissolution.
-This form notifies the IRS that your corporation is shutting down and helps close out your federal tax obligations properly.
+Corporations should also file IRS Form 966 to officially report the dissolution.
+This form notifies the IRS that your corporation is shutting down and helps you properly close out your federal tax obligations.

 Once you’ve paid off debts, filed taxes, and wrapped up operations, you can distribute whatever’s left—whether it’s cash, equipment, or other assets.
 This is the final step in officially closing your business.